jdabtieu/CTFOJ/docs/INSTALL.md

 ```

 # Installation Instructions
-It is recommended to use the provided INSTALL.sh script if you are running a
+It is recommended to use the provided INSTALL.sh script if you are have bash
-Linux-based system, MacOS, WSL, msys2, or Git Bash.
-If you wish to install
+available (Linux/MacOS based, msys, etc.).
+If you wish to install manually,
-manually, or are using another operating system, please keep reading.If you use
+or are using another operating system, please keep reading.If you use the
-the INSTALL.sh script, skip to
+INSTALL.sh script, skip to
 [Logging in for the first time](#step-6---logging-in-for-the-first-time)

 ## Manual Installation